raptor-ml/docs/docs/guides/labsdk/1-basics.md

 So far so good, but in real life we used to have a data that is helping us to calculate the feature.

-Because Natun is act differently in "production" and "development" environments:
+Because Raptor is act differently in "production" and "development" environments:

 - **In production**, we'll connect a data source to the feature.
 When running in production, the platform will automatically calculate the feature values when needed, and use the data source to get the data.